-This research will build on previous research conducted over the past several decades, including Environics’ Focus Canada, and the “Portraits of Canada” studies conducted by the Centre for Research and Information in Canada (CRIC).
+This research builds on previous research conducted over the past several decades, including Environics’ Focus Canada, and the “Portraits of Canada” studies conducted by the Centre for Research and Information in Canada (CRIC).
 This new survey will update selected key opinion indicators, as well as mark a fresh starting point in focusing on emerging issues facing the country’s future.
 This study is intended to establish a new benchmark - the first in a series that will explore Canadian public opinion on the confederation of tomorrow as the early 21st century unfolds.

 For much of the late 20th century, Canadian politics was dominated by high-stakes attempts to re-make or dismantle the country’s federation.
 First ministers met regularly for mega-constitutional deal-making, while successive Quebec and federal governments wrestled with iterations of pre- and post-referendum strategies.
 The 1990s alone witnessed a national referendum on the constitution, and second and narrowly-won referendum on Quebec independence, and two new regionally-based political parties – Reform and the Bloc Quebecois - taking turns as Her Majesty’s Loyal Opposition.